Asian mother and daughter embracing outside of open car trunk filled with stuff

 6. Wait to buy some stuff

-Related: 10 Things You Should NOT Bring to College
+Related: 10 Things You Should Definitely Not Bring to College

 I am by no means Marie Kondo, so I can’t say my advice is 100% foolproof, but these are just some tricks I learned to help you out.
-Most importantly, have fun and get ready for an amazing year at college!
+Most importantly, as you're unpacking, have fun with it and get ready for an amazing year at college!

 Find more great dorm room advice to make the most of your new home in our Student Life section.